-Renter’s insurance is the only way tenants are guaranteed they’ll be compensated for possessions that are lost, stolen, or damaged
+Renter’s insurance is the only way tenants are guaranteed to be compensated for lost, stolen, or damaged possessions.

-If you have a guest to your rental residence, and they are injured on the property.
-Even if it’s not your fault that the guest was injured, you could be held responsible.
-Renters insurance will shield you from being liable for the injury and the subsequent medical cost related to it.
+If you have a guest at your rental residence, they are injured on the property.
+You could be held responsible even if it’s not your fault that the guest was damaged.
+Renters insurance will shield you from liability for the injury and its subsequent medical cost.

-Another reason to have renter’s insurance is that it will cover your personal property even if it may be located in the rental property.
-The policy could include things such as having something stolen from your car or losing a suitcase on vacation.
-Depending on coverage, some renter’s insurance policies will cover damage to other’s property such as bumping into a crystal vase and breaking it, or your child knocking over a display of glassware at a department store.
+Another reason to have renter’s insurance is that it will cover your personal property, even if it may be in the rental property.
+The policy could include having something stolen from your car or losing a suitcase on vacation.
+Depending on the coverage, some renter’s insurance policies will cover damage to other’s property, such as bumping into a crystal vase and breaking it or your child knocking over a glassware display at a department store.

-By requiring your tenants to carry renters insurance, you protect yourself or your company from being liable.
+By requiring your tenants to carry renters insurance, you protect yourself or your company from liability.
 If someone gets injured in your tenant’s rental residence, you could be sued for medical costs, even if you are not responsible.
-Renters insurance would pay for someone’s injury in a rental residence and would reduce the chance of a lawsuit from the injured party.
+Renters’ insurance would pay for someone’s injury in a rental home and reduce the chance of a lawsuit from the injured party.

-Requiring renter’s insurance means that you can allow tenants to have pets, most renter’s insurance policies cover damage from pets up to a certain size.
-Obviously, it would not cover someone having a pet like a donkey in their apartment.
+Requiring renter’s insurance means allowing tenants to have pets.
+Most renter insurance policies cover damage from pets to a specific size.
+It would not cover someone having a pet like a donkey in their apartment.

-Requiring your tenants to have renter’s insurance would also cover relocation costs in the event of a fire or natural disaster.
+Requiring your tenants to have renter’s insurance would also cover relocation costs in a fire or natural disaster.
 This benefit would keep your company from having to cover the costs of a hotel.
-It may be that you or your company just want the best for the tenants and want them to be covered even if it’s not your responsibility.
+It may be that you or your company want the best for the tenants and want them to be protected, even if it’s not your responsibility.

-Regardless of if you are a tenant or a landlord owning renters’ insurance can give you peace of mind that your possessions or your rental property are covered.
+Whether you are a tenant or a landlord-owning renters’ insurance can give you peace of mind that your possessions or rental property are covered.
 On both sides of the renter’s insurance policy, the cost of lawsuits can be reduced or covered altogether.
-It’s clear, when it comes to rental properties having renter’s insurance is the smart choice.
+Regarding rental properties having renter’s insurance is the smart choice.

-Should you have any questions about Renter’s Insurance or Rental Dwelling Policies, contact us via email here or call us at (863) 646-LOCK.Continue Reading
+If you have questions about Renter’s Insurance or Rental Dwelling Policies, contact us at (863) 646-LOCK.Continue Reading

-Unlike Homeowner’s Insurance which is required when you have a mortgage, renters insurance is not and many tenants go uninsured.
-Do not assume that your landlord’s policy will cover you as landlords carry their own insurance that typically covers for liability on the premises if anyone is hurt and any damage to the structure (home).
-It will not cover for your property.
+Unlike Homeowner’s Insurance required when you have a mortgage, renters insurance is not, and many tenants go uninsured.
+Do not assume that your landlord’s policy will cover you, as landlords carry their insurance that typically covers liability on the premises if anyone is hurt and any damage to the structure (home).
+It will not substitute for your property.
 Apartment Associations are the same, covering for liability on the premises and damage to the structure.

-That leaves you the tenant expose and without coverage for theft, fire, or any other named peril.
-Your property in of itself is not the only thing you should consider.
+That leaves you, the tenant, exposed and without coverage for theft, fire, or any other peril.
+Your property in and of itself is not the only thing you should consider.
 Like most insurance policies, Tenant Insurance is comprehensive, covering more than just personal property.
-It also covers for liability to others caused by your negligence while inside of your home.
-Not only will your personal property be insured but you will also be protected from lawsuits up to the amount of the policy limits.
+It also covers liability to others caused by your negligence while inside of your home.
+Not only will your personal property be insured, but you will also be protected from lawsuits up to the amount of the policy limits.

-As a tenant you should take inventory of the belongings inside of your home.
+As a tenant, you should take inventory of the belongings inside of your home.
 You probably own more than you think.
-Keep any receipts for items that are of value, take pictures or video of your property as all of these things will help speed up the claims process.
+Keep receipts for items of value, and take pictures or videos of your property, as these will help speed up the claims process.

-Now for the shocker, most tenant policies are no more than $100 per year depending on the amount of coverage you desire, this means that you can have a peace of mind that in the event of an unforeseen lost you and your property are covered.
+For the shocker, most tenant policies are no more than $100 per year, depending on your desired coverage.
+This means that you can have peace of mind that you and your property are covered in the event of an unforeseen loss.

-Give your local agent a call and see how easy it is to start insuring your things, you’ll be glad you made the call.Continue Reading
+Call your local agent and see how easy it is to start insuring your things.
+You’ll be glad you made the call.Continue Reading

-Many students are venturing to college for the first time, and may choose off campus housing.
-Or, maybe you have just finished college, and are looking for your first apartment on your own.
-Regardless the situation, you should consider purchasing rental insurance.
-Many people do not realize that renters insurance features both reasonable yearly premiums and immense benefits to renters who purchase it.
+Many students are venturing to college for the first time and may choose off-campus housing.
+Or, maybe you have just finished college and are looking for your first apartment.
+Regardless of the situation, it would be best if you considered purchasing rental insurance.
+Many people do not realize that renters insurance features both reasonable yearly premiums and immense benefits to renters who buy it.

-First, renters insurance can cover you in case there is accidental damage to your rental property.
-While the landlord’s insurance often covers structural damage to their property, a renter is often responsible for the costs if the accident is their fault (for example, a flood caused by the bathtub running over, or a fire during a cooking accident).
+First, renters insurance can cover you in case of accidental damage to your rental property.
+While the landlord’s insurance often covers structural damage to their property, a renter is usually responsible for the costs if the accident is their fault (for example, a flood caused by the bathtub running over or a fire during a cooking accident).
 Renters insurance may also be able to provide you with temporary housing while repairs are done to the structural damage.

 Finally, renters insurance can protect your personal belongings.
 Going back to the example of a cooking fire, some of your kitchen appliances or other personal belongings could also be damaged in the fire.
-With renters insurance, everything from electronics to clothing could be covered from damages caused by theft, vandalism, fire and more.
+With renters insurance, everything from electronics to clothing could be covered by damages caused by theft, vandalism, fire, and more.